Advice for Parents

 - Become familiar with the changes in federal legislation regarding your child's education.
 For example IDEA regulations end once your child graduates from high school.
 Your child must become his/her own advocate (not the parent) at the college level.
 FERPA regulations also shift privacy control from you to your child once he/she enters college.

 - Make sure it's your child's choice to attend college.
 The most successful college students with disabilities are those who have clearly defined goals, are highly motivated and committed to obtaining those goals.

 - Make sure your son/daughter has a good understanding of his/her particular disability.
 They should know and be able to articulate strengths and weaknesses, as well as, compensating techniques that work best for them.

 - Make sure your son/daughter's knowledge of study skills is adequate.
 College students must be able to manage time, take lecture notes, and read and write effectively.
 They must have effective strategies in place to compensate for their disability.
 Consider study skills tutoring and encourage your son/daughter to continue reading and writing during the summer.

 - Encourage your son/daughter to self-advocate.
-It is the student's responsibility (not the parent's) to seek help from the Coordinator of Disability Services and the Wellness Center and/or counselors, when needed.
+It is the student's responsibility (not the parent's) to seek help from AccessAbility Services in the Center for Student Success and the Wellness Center and/or counselors, when needed.
 Help your child improve their communication skills by role-playing.